dennishnf/project-spotmicro-ai/README.md

 }
 ```

-Open Terminal app on your MacBook and type the following command:
+Open Terminal app on your laptop and type the following command:

 ```
 $ ssh pi@raspberrypi.local